danielo515/TW5-auto-publish2gh-pages/README.md

 We all love Github pages.
 They are an easy,reliable and cheap way to host static sites.
 [TiddlyWiki](tiddlywiki.com) is a single page web application wiki that can be hosted as a single html file.
 It is an awesome unique application, and I strongly recommend you to check it out at [TiddlyWiki.com](tiddlywiki.com).
 The problem with it is that there is not an easy fast way to host a tiddlywiki file on github pages... until now.

 This repository is **both a template and a set of instructions** to host a tiddlywiki on your own Github pages repository.
-Following this instructions you will be able have your own wiki up and runing in less than 10 minutes **without** any `git` or Github Knowledge and **without installing** any software on your computer.
+Following this instructions you will be able to have your own wiki up and runing in less than 10 minutes **without** any `git` or Github Knowledge and **without installing** any software on your computer.

 Using this work-flow has several advantages:
 1. Github pages are absolutely **free** and reliable